-We still have half a day to enjoy Seoul before leaving with 17.15 flight back to Jakarta.
-We checked out Hotel after breakfast and hop on to Taxi to take us to Bukchon Hanok Village.
+We still had more than half a day to enjoy Seoul before leaving with 17.15 flight back to Jakarta.
+We checked out Hotel after breakfast and hopped on to Taxi to take us to Bukchon Hanok Village.

-Bukchon Hanok Village is a Korean traditional village in Seoul with a long history located on the top of a hill between Gyeongbok Palace, Changdeok Palace and Jongmyo Royal Shrine.
-The traditional village is composed of lots of alleys, hanok and is preserved to show a 600-year-old urban environment.
+Bukchon Hanok Village is a Korean traditional village in Seoul with a long history located on the top of a hill between Gyeongbokgung Palace, Changdeok Palace and Jongmyo Royal Shrine.
+The traditional village is composed of lots of alleys and is preserved to show a 600-year-old urban environment.

 We chose one cute cafe and had brunch before heading back to our Hotel.

 To avoid traffic we took subway (finally).
 Subway is Korea is pretty straightforward: buy the ticket in the ticket machine and follow the route.
 There is english sign everywhere.

 We took the limousine airport bus which leave on hourly basis from our Hotel to Incheon Airport.
 Journey time is 1-1.5 hours.
 We went early to Incheon airport because I needed to claim Tax refund for all my shopping frenzy.

 The process turned out to be very efficient and fast.
 I checked in first and had my luggage tagged and then walked to the Tax refund area.
 There were friendly officer next to the machine who help us scanning our passport.
 From there I had my luggage checked before shipping back to the conveyor belt, then proceed to take the cash refund, which again is assisted by the officer.
 This is definitely one of the most efficient Tax refund process I ever encountered.

 Seoul airport has a praying room for moslem but you need to do the ablution in the separate toilet and female need to bring their own praying robe because they only provide praying mat.